cpulover-practice/angular/README.md

    - ```<component_name>.component.css```: the component private CSS
    - ```<component_name>.component.spec.ts```: the unit test specifications
    - Automatically update main app module: include new Component into the module
-5. Add new component selector to app template page
+5. Add new component selector to app template page to include its template to the main app template (web page)
 6. Create new class (optional)
 [[student.ts]()]
 7. Create sample data in the Component